 The first step on the way to the nice warehouse accounting will be the preparation of goods.
 The goods that you start in the warehouse must correspond to the real indivisible objects that are in your boxes.

 For example, if you always sell a set of three tubes at once, in a single package and packaged, create the set, not these tubes.
 If the set is a conditional piece, and the tubes are sometimes sold in pairs or per piece, create each tube in a separate position.

-To add a product, open warehouse main page and use the form above.
+To add a product, you should open warehouse main page and use the form at the top of this page.
 Enter the name of the product and click "Add".
 The product setup form will open.
 Here you can correct the name, specify the SKU, its cost, and set up links with offers.

 One and the same warehouse item can be associated with several offer goods.
 For example, you can sell a cream as the main product in one offer and offer it as an additional purchase in a completely different offer.
 In this case, just select both nested offer goods in the "Offer Links" field.

 Please note that an offer or nested offer good can only be linked to one item in stock.
 Therefore, when setting up offers, it is undesirable to use positions of the "Set of three identical tubes" type, just create the tube and the quantity of goods.

 When the list of products is configured, the second important step comes — the product items should be counted and the initial balances entered.
 To work with the availability of goods, two very similar operations are used — goods arrival and balance correction.
 They are called by buttons on the main page of the warehouse.